allcre/portfolio/README.md

+# WIP - Some information is incorrect or missing!

 # 🌐 Allison Cretel's Portfolio

 Welcome to my personal portfolio!
 This website showcases my work as an engineer and student at Shopify, highlighting my projects, skills, and thoughts on technology.